-To me, organizing is much more than just putting things in their proper place – it’s discovering what truly makes us happy and letting go of things that don’t serve us any longer.
-This opens space around us and within ourselves to allow the things we truly love fill to our lives.
-The outcome is often more joy, peace and happiness.
+To me, organizing is more than just putting things in their proper place – it’s discovering what truly makes us happy and letting go of things that no longer serve us.
+This opens space around us and within to allow what we truly love fill to our lives.

 To let me help you get organized, contact me through e-mail, Facebook or call/text: